TomasDnlAranda/Christmas-Bootstrap/README.md

 # Christmas-Bootstrap

-**It is a Christmas interface in order to transmit emotions, achieving different effects and very exact content.**
+**It is a Christmas interface in order to transmit emotions, achieving different effects and very exact content, demonstrating my skills with Bootstrap 5 and components according to the design.**

 _his interface was achieved by:_